vilsl/odinproject-pomodoro/README.md

 # pomodoro.js
-A simple online pomodoro timer that let's the user customize intervals and duration.
+A simple online pomodoro timer that lets the user customize intervals and duration.
 Supports desktop notifications for break time and work time.
 Originally homework from [The Odin Project](https://www.theodinproject.com/courses/web-development-101/lessons/pairing-project).

 ## How to use it
 The timer can be found online [here](https://vilsl.github.io/odinproject-pomodoro/).